Teeticode/expo-playground-kenya/README.md

 🌟 Overview

 Welcome to the Expo Community Project by Teeticode! 🎉 This project is a vibrant hub for Expo enthusiasts, designed to [briefly describe the main purpose and goal of the project].
-Whether you're a seasoned developer or just embarking on your Expo journey, join us in contributing, learning, and growing together. 🌈
+Whether you're a seasoned developer or just embarking on your Expo journey, join us in contributing, learning, and growing together.🚀

 ✨ Features